-ISIT 298 Project I (3 semester hours)
+ISIT 298 - Project I

-Prerequisites: SEMR 200, an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor, and a minimum of 40 earned semester hours Description: This first project in the student's experiential program challenges the student to identify, investigate, and analyze a particular topic in the program of study or a concentration.
+Prerequisites: SEMR 200, an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor, and a minimum of 40 earned semester hours

+Description: This first project in the student's experiential program challenges the student to identify, investigate, and analyze a particular topic in the program of study or a concentration.
 A key objective is to apply skills, methods, and knowledge obtained in prior courses with independent thinking and research; the final product represents the successful and purposeful application of knowledge.
 The project is undertaken with the close mentorship of a faculty member and may involve a community partner.
 Projects can involve scientific-based research or laboratory experiences, needs analysis or development plans for external organizations, or market studies and business plan proposals.
-Offer as needed.
+Offered As needed.

-ISIT 335 Applied Operating Systems (3 semester hours)
+ISIT 335 - Applied Operating Systems

 Description: This course provides practical knowledge of operating systems.
 Running at the core of all computers and networks, an OS manages resources and provides the environment for the execution of programs.
 Different operating systems have different features and capabilities, and it is important to select, properly install, and correctly configure the right OS so that it serves the needs of the business and ultimately runs the information system successfully.
 In this course, fundamental concepts of operating systems along with specific features of Microsoft's Windows®, Linux OS, and mobile operating systems will be discussed.
-Students learn the key concepts of process management, memory management, I/O operations, and security through hands-on practices and projects.
-Students learn to select, install, configure, maintain (i.e. update and upgrade), and troubleshoot operating systems.
+The student learns the key concepts of process management, memory management, I/O operations, and security through hands-on practices and projects.
+The student learns to select, install, configure, maintain (i.e. update and upgrade), and troubleshoot operating systems.
 This course has both lecture and lab components.
 Offered Spring Semester, annually.

-ISIT 360 Network Installation and Maintenance (3 semester hours)
+ISIT 360 - Network Installation and Maintenance